testfairy/testfairy-cordova-plugin/README.md

  * `TestFairy.setCorrelationId(id)` - Set an identifier that can be looked up through dashboard
  * `TestFairy.pushFeedbackController()` - Present a feedback dialog to the user
  * `TestFairy.updateLocation(position)` - Mark geo location at this point (to be used with `navigator.geolocation.getCurrentPosition`)
+ * `TestFairy.identify(correlationId, traits)` - Identify this session by a correlation identifier and (optionally) traits.